damonallison/notes/tools/kafka.md

 * Cluster
     * The top level entity of a kafka installation.
-    * Each topic has a "leader" broker within a cluster.
+    * Each topic partition has a "leader" broker within a cluster.
+All partition I/O occurs with the leader.
     * The cluster manager (zookeeper?) is responsible for managing the leader, selecting a new leader when the current leader dies.

 * Broker